Why exercise is the best medicine available

 Balance and body strength are extremely important for walking safely.
 You should therefore spend most of the time training your balance and, if necessary, increasing the strength of the legs.
 With existing limitations, you should train at least twice a week to improve your own skills and counteract muscle loss.

 Try to distribute your training to at least four days a week and train at least ten minutes per session.
 However, it is important not to overestimate your own performance and take breaks.
 You will be surprised how fast you progress and with how much fun and joy you train regularly!

-Climbing stairs extends life
+Climbing stairs extends life - stay mobile

 The daily climbing of the stairs is certainly one of the most important exercises in your own home to maintain and promote your mobility and to train walking safely.
 Stair training offers clear advantages over regular walking training.
 Due to the slow movements, the joints are spared and allow an intensive and targeted training even with handicaps.
 The consistent stair climbing strengthens the muscles, the endurance and helps you to improve the respiratory function.
 It also trains the heart and circulatory system.
 Each climbed step increases your life by up to three seconds.

 Accessibility and ease of use make the stair training one of the best, most effective and cheapest fitness exercises in your own home.
 In addition to stair training, you should train your balance and strength through targeted workouts.